yohman/pfhp/README.md

 ## Visualizing family histories

 This prototype attempts to visualize family history in modalities that the general public can relate to.
-By distilling big data in generically meaningful segements such as "villages," "households," and "family roles," the historical registry comes to life, revealing interactive family lineages as never seen before.
+By distilling big data in generically meaningful segments such as "villages," "households," and "family roles," the historical registry comes to life, revealing interactive family lineages as never seen before.
 Take for example the following seven year span from 1724 to 1731 of a household in 下守屋村 安積 岩代:

 ![alt text](image.png)